 Later, when I went to the high school, our religious studies teacher told us that it was forbidden to greet Christians (or any other non-Muslims) in the prescribed religious way (salam).
 “Do not say ‘salam aleikom‘ to them unless they do it first,” he advised.
-I found out that their forefathers – who had allegedly come from the untouchable caste of Hindus – had been converted by British missionaries in the colonial times – perhaps to escape the injustices of the Hindu caste system.
+I found out that their forefathers – who had allegedly come from the untouchable caste of Hinduism – had converted at the hands of British missionaries in the colonial times – perhaps to escape the injustices of the Hindu caste system.
 Unlike the majority of people in my city, Christians or Massihis did not speak Lahnda but an eastern dialect of Punjabi – so they must have migrated from somewhere in the eastern Punjab – perhaps after the Partition to run away from the bloodshed.

 There was a separate neighbourhood and a special cemetery for Christians, with the abodes of both living and dead being adorned with crosses.
 The only time I visited one of their homes was with one of my friends, R. He was an employee of the city municipality as a clerk in the sewerage department, and thus had many Christians as his acquaintances.
 “I might partake in some wine-tasting,” he warned me before we stepped into the home of two of his colleagues.
 “You’re welcome to join us.”
 Christians were exempted from the alcohol ban that affected Muslims in Pakistan.
 The men greeted us reverently – out of respect for their boss or our religion, I cannot be sure – and took us to a cot in the shady verandah.
 The walls of the Massihi home were decorated with the kitschy and gaudy portraits of Mary and other Catholic icons.
 “Please, Khan sahib,” one of the men brought a bottle of wine and a glass for my friend, leaving me to wonder whether they too had a special glass for their Muslim visitors.